-- 1. Turn on the computer, then enter the BIOS Setup. - Go to the Advanced Menu, highlight CPU Configuration, then press <Enter>. - 3.
-Set the Intel(R) SpeedStep Technology item to [Enabled], then press <Enter>.
-See page 4-24 for details. - 4.
-Press <F10> to save your changes and exit the BIOS setup. - 5.
-After the computer restarts, right click on a blank space on the desktop, then select Properties from the pop-up menu. - When the Display Properties window appears, click the Screen Saver tab. - Click the Power button on the Monitor power section to open the Power Options Properties window
+- 1. Turn on the computer, then enter the BIOS Setup utility. - 2.
+Go to Advanced > CPU Configuration, then press <Enter>. - Set the Intel® SpeedStep Technology item to [Enabled].
+See page 3-24 for details - 4.
+Press <F10> to save your changes and exit the BIOS Setup utility. - After the computer restarts, right-click a blank space on the Windows[®] desktop, then select Properties from the pop-up menu. - 6 Click the Screen Saver tab - Click the Power button on the Monitor power section to open the Power Options Properties window

-- On the Power schemes section, click , then select any option except Home/Office Desktop or Always On.
+- Click ▼, then select any option except Home/Office Desktop or Always On.

 - 9. Click Apply, then click OK.

 - 10. Close the Display Properties window.

-After you adjust the power scheme, the CPU internal frequency slightly decreases when the CPU loading is low
+After you adjust the power scheme, the CPU internal frequency slightly decreases when the CPU loading is low.